LakshmiNarasimhaSarma/Sample_Codes/Readme.md

 git init // Initialize a repository

+create file and add some data inside the file

 git status // it will check the status

 git add . // It will add files to the stating area